What You Always Wanted to Know, But Were Too Afraid to Ask

 Is the Treehouse really in a tree?

 We get this question a lot, especially from those who don't go to Dickinson.
 The Treehouse is a sustainable house that is made from three town houses combined.
 But no, the house isn't in a tree.
 That would be cool though.

 There are 14 residents who live in the Treehouse.

 Do only environmental studies/science majors live at the Treehouse?

 Not at all!
 Although the house does tend to attract ES majors, we have a variety of other majors as well.
 We love having members with diverse majors, as it ads to the variety.
 This also facilitates discussion about environmental issues, as treekids who are not in the ES department might have a different perspective.
 As long as members of the house have an interest in living sustainably and being part of a community, it doesn't matter what major they are.

 There are usually spots open in the Treehouse every semester, as members go abroad or graduate.
 Those interested in living in the house can fill out an application about their interests in sustainability.
 Each applicant then goes through an interview process with all of the house members present.
 Then, current Treehouse members decide based on consensus who would fit into the community and help accomplish the goals for the house.
 If you don't get in the first time applying, try again!
 There are plenty house members who have not gotten in their first time and have waited a semester or year before applying again and being able to join the house.

 Do you really have to pedal a bike to power your TV?

-Nope!
 First of all, the TV at the Treehouse is rarely on.
 We only plug in the TV to watch big events together like the Super Bowl, Grammys, and election debates.
-At one point, there was a bike that did power the TV, although it has broken and is no longer in the house.
-It's kind of a fable in the house, as none of the current treekids have seen it in action.
+There is a bike-powered generator that can power the TV, or other lights or appliances in the house.
+This was built and maintained by Treekids.
+We are fun!

 Is it true that there's no electricity?